PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 - **FullStory** is primarily a session replay tool focused on helping product managers and UX specialists to understand more about how their users interact with product UI.

 In this comparison, we'll explore, compare and contrast PostHog and FullStory in detail, so you can decide which tool is right for you.
-We’ll look at areas such as…
+We’ll look at areas such as...

 - [Core features and product focus](#core-feature-comparison)
 - [Product analytics capabilities](#product-analytics)